NikitaSyrtsev/arithmetic_application/README.md

 # arithmetic_application
-Simple and basic usage of python with funny test concept.
+Basic usage of python with test concept.